NicolasRidoire/SimpleCGUI/README.md

 # SimpleCGUI

-A simple C GUI library to learn a bit more about the system dependant APIs.
+A simple C GUI wrapper library to learn a bit more about the system dependant APIs.
 The objective is for me to use this library for other personal projects.

 ## Cross-platform